escottalexander/stablecoin-challenge/README.md

 - Check if the first account's position is in a liquidatable state.
 The **Liquidate** button should be enabled.
 - Click the button with your second account to liquidate the position.

-> [!NOTE]
-> Notice how the first account still has the original MyUSD in their wallet.
+> ⚠️ Notice how the first account still has the original MyUSD in their wallet.
 The second (liquidator) account paid the debt back to the protocol and claimed their collateral plus the bonus.

 ### 🥅 Goals: